BlueAmulet/OCEmu/README.md

 ```
 pacman -S lua52 luarocks5.2 lua52-filesystem lua52-sec lua52-socket
 ```
-Now follow the Luarocks steps below to get the remaining libraries which are not on Arch's repos.
+Now follow the luarocks steps below to get the remaining libraries which are not on Arch's repos.

 **Mac**